Estates and Facilities

 - the delivery of a wide-range of customer-facing services, including: contract management; estates and facilities relationships management; housekeeping and cleaning, business resilience, event management; reception helpdesk; university retail; business support; health and safety; and management information.

-- Implement changes to the design and development of building service processes, techniques and deliverables for one or more service strands or project streams.
+- Implement changes to the design and development of processes, techniques and deliverables for one or more service strands or project streams.

 - Contribute to development of operational service activities to ensure excellence in the stakeholder experience.